 No matter the quality of services it produces for you and me, our state government is rewarded in tax money.
 The current Oregon government is the perfect illustration of the above two economic fundamentals.
 With poorly administrated government, taxes go higher, quality of services goes down and you and I become, essentially, wards of the very people who have been elected to serve us.

-And what of Oregonians truly in need?
-There will be plenty of capacity to take care those of us who are struggling for one reason or another…no one will be left out in the cold…and there will be jobs, jobs, jobs.
-The state budget?
-Balanced
+And when government gets smaller, what of Oregonians truly in need?
+There is plenty of capacity to take care those of us who are struggling for one reason or another…no one will be left out in the cold…and there will be jobs, jobs, jobs.

-Pro-Life: I am 100% pro-life.
+Pro-Life: We are 100% pro-life.